Chef Kelly English

 Restaurant Iris was also voted Memphis’ “Best Restaurant,” “Best Chef” and “Best Service” four years in a row by Memphis magazine readers.
 In 2013, 2012, 2011, 2010 and 2009, Memphis Flyer readers voted English and Restaurant Iris “Best Restaurant” and “Best Chef.”
 Restaurant Iris was named “Editors Choice: Best Restaurant” by At Home Tennessee, “Best Bet Outside of Louisiana” by Louisiana Life magazine, and “Hot New Restaurant” by Delta magazine.

-The Second Line will open right next door to its older sister in Memphis.
-Set to open in the Fall of 2013, The Second Line will be a casual atmosphere, complete with traditional New Orleans favorites like po’ boys, seafood plates, roasted meats, all served in a bar.
-The Second Line will continue English’s commitment from Restaurant Iris to use fresh and local ingredients whenever possible on all menu items.
+English’s second restaurant, The Second Line, is located right next door to its older sister in Midtown Memphis.
+The Second Line boasts a casual atmosphere, complete with traditional New Orleans favorites like poboys, seafood plates, roasted meats, all served in a bar.
+The Second Line earned 3.5 stars from The Commercial Appeal and continues English’s commitment from Restaurant Iris to use fresh and local ingredients whenever possible on all menu items.